EvanBarbur/COP3003Project/README.md

 # Project Title

+Minigames - A COP3003 Project

+## Description
-My project is a small program with a collection of games to play.
-These game include Rock-Paper Scissors, TicTacToe, and Connect Four.
+This software is a small program that is able to run a selection of minigames including Rock-Paper Scissors, TicTacToe, and Connect Four.

 This project was created by me, Evan Barbur, and I made it independently.
-I have worked on this project the last couple of weeks for a COP3003 class assignment at Florida Gulf Coast University.
-I have some experiecne in coding but mainly from what I've learned in school.
-I don't have much practice outside of school-releated programming.

 ## Demonstration
 ![ur0hgYcl80](https://user-images.githubusercontent.com/69993923/146446379-fa4d04b1-a796-4d2c-a065-a552597bd1d7.gif)